CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Dataset Creation

 \subsection{Visual Tracking Trajectories from Fixed Cameras}

-We also gathered video footage from wide-angle cameras (H.View HV-800G2A5) mounted vertically downward on the ceiling.
-In this paper, we employed $19$ cameras covering the inbound area of approximately $29 \times 18$ (m\textsuperscript{2}).
-They synchronized every hour and streamed video in full HD resolution at $8000$ (kbps) and $5$ (fps).
+We also gathered video footage from wide-angle RGB cameras (H.View HV-800G2A5 \footnote{\url{https://hviewsmart.com/products/h-view-colorcam-4k-bullet-ai-camera-with-color-night-vision-hv-800g2a5}}) mounted vertically downward on the ceiling.
+In this paper, we employed 19 cameras covering the inbound area of approximately 29 \texttimes \ 18 m\textsuperscript{2}.
+They synchronized every hour and streamed video in full HD resolution at 5 fps and up to 8 Mbps.
 We applied Optical Character Recognition (OCR) to extract the overlaid timestamps and corrected temporal misalignments in the recordings caused by frequent frame drops.

-Initially, we undistorted the videos with Double Sphere camera models \cite{8491007}.
+First of all, we undistorted the videos with Double Sphere camera models \cite{8491007}.
 Then, we predicted worker bounding boxes with a YOLOv8 detection model \cite{yolov8_ultralytics}.
 The model weights had been previously tuned using both manually annotated and semi-automatically synthesized data \cite{10494498,10.1145/3675094.3678447}.
-Subsequently, we projected the bounding boxes onto the world coordinate system and performed multi-camera tracking customized from ByteTrack \cite{10.1007/978-3-031-20047-2_1}.
+Subsequently, we projected the bounding boxes onto the world coordinate system and performed multi-camera tracking \cite{mori2025multicameraworkertrackinglogistics} customized from ByteTrack \cite{10.1007/978-3-031-20047-2_1}.
+Afterward, we subsampled the frames by skipping every other frame to alleviate the succeeding correction effort, resulting in a trajectory frequency of 2.5 Hz.
 Lastly, we manually fixed the tracking failures except for fragmentation due to out-of-view and set ID labels to the trajectories by referring to the vest patterns.
-We conducted the labeling on trajectories over $40$ minutes during a peak period involving the most workers.
-Fig. \ref{fig:label} displays labels with the last 1-minute trajectories drawn on an image stitched from multi-camera frames at a certain time.
+We conducted the labeling on trajectories over 1 hour during a peak period involving the most workers.